spryker/devvm/README.md

   "
 ```

-Running with xdebug enabled and opcache disabled will cause the application to be slower, so consider
+Running with xdebug enabled and opcache disabled cause the application to be slower, so consider
-enabling it only when you need.
-To disable xdebug and re-enable opcache, use the following commands:
+keeping it disabled when not needed.
+To disable Xdebug and re-enable OPcache, run the commands:
 ```
 # Disable XDebug, enable OpCache, clear disk cache, restart FPM
 sudo -i bash -c " \